 A charming and attractive city in central Cuba, Camaguey makes a great stop on a multi-centre tour of the island, especially when travelling between Trinidad and Santiago de Cuba.

-Much of the accommodation offer in Camaguey is in casas particulares, which you can read more about here.
+Much of the accommodation offered in Camaguey is in casas particulares.